Recipes

 Beet and Tomato Chutney

 It’s debatable whether this recipe is a chutney or not, but no matter what the name, it is delicious and ideal for spreading over crackers.
 The primary flavors in the chutney are tomato-based, so this pairs well with aged cheeses too (I made that up; someone fact-check me).
 Let me know what y’all think!
-Ingredients 2-3 Tbsp. olive oil½ onion, chopped3-5 cloves garlic, minced½ red bell pepper, chopped¼ red beet, diced1 cup cherry tomatoes, halved2-4…
+Ingredients 2-3 Tbsp. olive oil ½ onion, chopped 3-5 cloves garlic, minced ½ red bell pepper, chopped ¼ red beet, diced…

 Continue reading